roman-milk/roman-milk.github.io/babysitting-trouble.md

-  ****** Babysitting Trouble Ch.
-04 ****** byStoryTeller07© "Oh!
+===

+"Oh!
 Stop it, Harry please!"
 She said, not daring to move.
 Squirming around on the vibrator moved the rubber thing over her clit so she dare not move.
 To relieve the pressure between her legs she parted both feet and thighs.

   "You had better get a gown on as the Pizza guy will be here soon.
 I shouldn't go to the door like that showing off your lovely tits as he has a bit of a reputation."